chung-v/annual-leave-tracker-api/README.md

 ## Application Setup
 Before running the application, you will need to install the necessary dependencies specified in the `requirements.txt` file.

-1. Create and activate a virtual environment to keep the project's dependencies isolated.
+1. Create and activate a virtual environment to keep the project's dependencies isolated. <br>
-`python -m venv .venv`
+`python -m venv .venv` <br>
 `source .venv/bin/activate`

-2. Install the required packages.
+2. Install the required packages. <br>
 `pip install -r requirements.txt`

 ## R1 Explain the problem that this app will solve, and explain how this app solves or addresses the problem.